ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 {: terraform}

 To scale a {{site.data.keyword.databases-for}} Isolated Compute instance, use Terraform.
-Update `host_flavor` with your desired amount.
+Update `host_flavor` with your desired allocation; choose from either an Isolated Compute CPU x RAM configuration, or `multitenant` to land on Shared Compute.
 To implement your change, run `terraform apply`.